 We'd call them a bunch of kids today.
 The youngest was 18, the oldest in his early 20s.
 Full of faith, they left their moms, dads, homes, security and everything they knew.
 Their destination was certain danger and misery, possible torture and death.
-Most never returned.
+Most never returned.some of my favorite quotes from the book:

 Little visible progress, illness, obstacles, death of friends, co-workers and their own children, illness, antagonists, indifference, illness, financial concerns, war, illness, discomfort, loneliness, depression, persecution and cultural and language barriers plagued them.
 The first few years seemed to yield no progress.
 The missionaries were discouraged.
 They contemplated giving up.
 Some actually did leave.
 Then things got worse.